lethyciasabrina/BookLister/README.md

 # Book Lister

 Book Lister is an app designed to help you manage your book list.
-It allows you to add, view, and organize your books in a simple and intuitive way.
+It allows you to add, remove, and organize your books in a simple and intuitive way.

 ## :camera_flash: Screenshots